goatonabicycle/goatonabicycle/README.md

 - Millions of Words: [Fine](https://millions-of-words-bitter-dawn-8253.fly.dev/), but need to polish and publish.
 Next up: sentiments, accuracy finalization, import from more sources
 - Make Things Move: [Fine](https://make-things-move.vercel.app/), but lots of polishing and content to do before publishing.
 - Rhymey: [Running fine](https://chromewebstore.google.com/detail/rhymey/fbkmdcolngnmmhmdkhngfmdmeofipahp).
 - Grug Listen Music: [Running fine](https://www.gruglistenmusic.com/).
-Soon: Update pals with description.
-Expand what Grug writes about to include longform blog like stuff.
+Taking a break from music reviews.
+One day one day.
 - Ftg to steam: Unpublished but working.
 TBD
 - SPTarkov mods: [Better Arm Stamina](https://hub.sp-tarkov.com/files/file/2899-better-arm-stamina/), BetterBanners (coming soon once 4.0.0 is around and I've figured out how the banner rotation actually works)